kwccoin/6502_solving_de/README.md

 An example how to solve a ordinary differential equation (ODL) on a 6502 with Woz's floating point assembly code.

 ## How and Why?
 I'm really into computer history and math.
 I liked how the whole home computer thing started and the time where people actually coded in assembly.
 I'm not into games, so if I had one I would try to do lots of math stuff.
 There are always differential equations in physics which have to be solved with numerical methods.
-But I will solve a really easy one to show you how to do it.

 Fortunately, some floating point routines were already programmed by Roy Rankin and Steve Wozniak (http://www.6502.org/source/floats/wozfp1.txt).
-I'll use this code and the py65mon (https://github.com/mnaberez/py65) to run it.
+I'll use this code and the py65mon monitor (https://github.com/mnaberez/py65) to run it.
 But it'll work on the VICE emulator too.
-And on real machines I guess (if you use the already converted binary code.
-Woz's original doesn't support labels).
+And on real machines I guess.

 ## Sketch
 <img src="img/circuit.svg?sanitize=true">

 The example will be the discharging of a capacitor.
-We are interested how the voltage is decreasing over the time.
-We can describe this with following differential equation:
+I wanr to know how the voltage is decreasing over the time.
+Following differential equation is used:

 ```
 ODL: